 I needed a job.
 That was the one thought that kept coming back to me during my second semester.
-My justification was that I wanted experience as well as some side cash.
+My justification was that I wanted the experience as well as some side cash.
 However, my main reason was that I was intrigued by the field of finance.
 I honestly did not know where to start.

 There was one day when I did not have class and I decided to just scout out all the major banks within Ottawa.
 I dressed in professional attire (suit, dress shoes, and dress pants) and brought a folder containing all my one-page resumés I made in high school.
 So, I made my way across the city travelling to each bank in my suit.

 I specifically remember that I would ask the customer service representative if they had any open internships or jobs, and they would just tell me to check their website.
 By the third bank, this was extremely frustrating to hear.
 Occasionally, they would accept my resumé, but I never heard back from them.
 After going to 9 different banking branches, I became tired and just walked back to my residence in defeat.